Trung-N/Oldtivity-app/README.md

 ## Testing
 Tests can be found in the [Oldivity/app/src/test/java/com/example/oldivity](https://github.com/COMP30022-18/Oldtivity_server/tree/UI/Oldivity/app/src/test/java/com/example/oldivity) folder.

-Sever tests were made using chai and mocha and can be found int the [Sever/test](https://github.com/COMP30022-18/Oldtivity_server/tree/UI/Server/test) folader.
+Sever tests were made using chai and mocha and can be found int the [Sever/test](https://github.com/COMP30022-18/Oldtivity_server/tree/UI/Server/test) folder.
 Sever tests can be run with the command npm test.

 ## Built With
 [Firebase](https://firebase.google.com/) - Webhost for database